dockstore/bcc2020-training/docker-training/Instructions.md

 docker run -v /root/data:/data quay.io/ldcabansay/samtools samtools view -S -b /data/mini.sam -o /data/mini.bam
 ```

+You can confirm that the file is now on the host machine at /root/data by calling ls on the directory or opening the /root/data/mini.bam file.
+Note that the file will look like gibberish since it is a binary.

 ## Exercise 2
 This exercise will have you writing, building, and running your own Dockerfile.